shiven01/Tiktok-Automation/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Ensure you comply with Reddit's API terms of service and TikTok's community guidelines when using this tool.
+Ensure you comply with Reddit's API terms of service, YouTube's terms of service, and TikTok's community guidelines when using this tool.